RaulUrbina/todoapp-techlog/index.md

 #### **Frontend**
 - ReactJS as framework
-- Typescript as transpiler to have strict type.
+- Typescript as programming language to have strict type
 - Tailwind as CSS framework
-- Shadcn/ui for the components component, which is built using RadixUI as base library.
+- Shadcn/ui for the components
-- Zustand as state manager.
+- Zustand as state manager
 - Axios for api requests
 - Vistest as testing tool